pglelievre/jmorph/README.md

 File "cageo/jmorphdoc.pdf" contains a quick-start tutorial with installation instructions.

-Folder "currentdev" is the most recent working version of JMorph.
+Folder "currentdev" contains compiled .jar files for the most recent working version of JMorph.

-The "currentdev/dist8" folder contains the JMorph distribution as a compiled .jar file using JDK 8.
+- The "currentdev/dist8" folder contains the JMorph distribution as a compiled .jar file using JDK 8.

-The "currentdev/dist16" folder contains the JMorph distribution as a compiled .jar file using JDK 16.
+- The "currentdev/dist19" folder contains the JMorph distribution as a compiled .jar file using JDK 19.

-Please contact the primary developer at plelievre@mta.ca if you wish to obtain source code
-(I'm completely happy to share the source code but I'd prefer to know who is using it and for what purposes).
+Folder "JMorph" contains source code, test files, and other things for developers.

 CONDITIONS OF USE:
 - Properly cite usage of JMorph in any publications resulting from its use.